jihok/scream-analytics/README.md

 ## Contexts:

-- GlobalContext
+GlobalContext

-  for things that all pages on the app should have access to
+- for things that all pages on the app should have access to
-- MarketContext
-  for providing snapshots of the markets currently and yesterday.
+- for providing snapshots of the markets currently and yesterday.
 Snapshot of yesterday is necessary to provide the percent changes we see across the app

 ## Utils: